ayushvbhardwaj/docker_ros/README.md

 You need Docker installed on your system.

-**Download Prebuilt image at: https://hub.docker.com/r/ayushisdockering/ros**
+**Download Prebuilt image from https://hub.docker.com/r/ayushisdockering/ros or by using the command docker pull ayushisdockering/ros**

 Getting Started